 How to become an entry-level umpire

 If you wish to work as an umpire in the Major League Baseball, you must first complete the following steps:

 - Attend umpire school to learn the ropes.
 Attending umpire school is the first step in becoming an umpire, and there are only two such programs in the United States.
-The Minor League Baseball Umpire Training Academy and the Wendelstedt Umpire School are both located on the east coast of Florida: the Minor League Baseball Umpire Training Academy is on the west coast of Florida, while the Wendelstedt Umpire School is on the east coast of Florida.
+The Minor League Baseball Umpire Training Academy and the Wendelstedt Umpire School are both located on the east coast of Florida: the Minor League Baseball Umpire Training Academy is on the west coast of Florida, and the Wendelstedt Umpire School is on the east coast of Florida.
 In January, both colleges provide a one-month curriculum to students.
 At the conclusion of this month-long course, the school selects a small number of students to proceed to the next stage of the procedure.
-If you are not invited to proceed further in the process, you might return to the school the following year to complete your education.
-Completing the Minor League Baseball Advanced Course is a requirement for promotion.
-Next up is a one-week school in February to become a minor league umpire, which will be held in February.
-During the week, the development team assesses your umpiring abilities and determines whether or not you are prepared to work as a professional umpire in the future.
-When it comes to rookie ball or Class A short-season leagues, just a few people are chosen to call games.
-Continue to work as an umpire and obtain more experience in the field.
-In order to umpire Major League Baseball games, you’ll need to spend some time in the lower leagues acquiring expertise.
-It is very uncommon for umpires to spend several years in the minor leagues before progressing to Triple A and eventually major league games in their careers.
-It is possible that the top few umpires in the Triple-A league will be called upon to fill in for big league games during the regular season
+If you aren’t asked to progress further in the process, you can attend the school again the following year

 Related: How to Become a Referee in Sports